usametov/StoreAgent/README.md

 The current Product Service implementation is intentionally simplistic and should be replaced with a more robust product RAG component.
 Fortunately, this can be done seamlessly, thanks to our adherence to the Dependency Injection pattern.

 If you plan to replace Azure Open AI, it's recommended to initially run the existing implementation for a period of time to gather sufficient log data.
 This data can then be used to fine-tune a smaller model, ensuring a smoother transition.
-Anyway, we are using gpt-4o-mini, which is cheap and our token usage is very low.
-For embeddings we are using text-3-small.
+This implementation is utilizing the gpt-4o-mini model, which offers a cost-effective solution and allows for efficient token usage.
+And for embeddings, we're using text-3-small.

 [Design writeup available here](https://github.com/usametov/StoreAgent/blob/main/docs/code-walkthrough.md)